julianchurchill/text-adventure-editor/README.md

 todo
 ====

-- [FEATURE] Add exit button to create an exit
 - [FEATURE] Exits list has delete button by each exit to delete from model
 - [FEATURE] Locations have an items list
 - [FEATURE] Item list has save button by each item to save edited properties